Madeley, Shropshire: Governance

 Madeley is located within the civil parish and ward of the same name.
+The ward is within the Telford constituency, which since the May 2024 general election has been represented by Labour MP, Shaun Davies.

+Madeley Town Council covers the town of Madeley and the neighbouring residential areas of Sutton Hill and Woodside, plus the industrial areas of Halesfield and Tweedale.
+There are four electoral wards, namely, Academy (which elects one councillor), Cuckoo Oak (five councillors), Madeley Village (five councillors) and Woodside (six councillors).
+Following the 2023 local government election, at which all seats were uncontested, the composition of Madeley Town Council was 14 Labour councillors and one Independent with two seats vacant.

-The ward is within the Telford constituency, which is currently represented by Conservative MP Lucy Allan.
-In terms of local government, the town has representation in the local Town Council, Madeley Town Council, with six councillors representing the town,.
-However, the term "Madeley" sometimes refers in a broader sense to a larger geographical area incorporating the town of Madeley and the neighbouring areas of Sutton Hill, Sutton Heights and Woodside, and all four fall within the boundaries of Madeley Town Council.
-The current composition of Madeley Town Council is 15 Labour, 1 Conservative and 1 Independent.
-The town is administered on the borough level by Telford and Wrekin unitary authority, and is represented as part of the Madeley and Sutton Hill ward by 2 Labour and 1 Conservative councillor.
+The town is administered at borough level by Telford and Wrekin unitary authority, and is represented as part of the Madeley and Sutton Hill ward by 2 Labour and 1 Conservative councillor.

 The parish of Madeley formerly incorporated Ironbridge, which has since become part of the new parish of The Gorge.